 Biography: Mark is a licensed Marriage and Family Therapist who has an extensive background in foster care, a field that focuses heavily on early childhood trauma and abuse, as well as attachment difficulties.
 This has spurred a strong interest working with children and families who are currently suffering from these issues.
 Mark also works with adults whose relationships, marriages and personal lives continue to be impacted by these same critical developmental experiences, compromising their ability to experience love and freedom more fully.

-Biography: Mary Zollman has over twenty years of clinical experience, the last twelve of which have been in her practice with Center for Individual and Family Therapy.
-Mary has experience working with clients with a variety of issues, including depression, anxiety, relationship issues, and medical concerns.
+Biography: Mary Zollman has over twenty-five years of clinical experience, the last nineteen of which have been in her practice with Center for Individual and Family Therapy.
+Mary has experience working with clients with a variety of issues, including depression, anxiety, relationship issues, college transitions, and medical concerns.

 After completing a B.A. in Communication at Pepperdine University in 1990, she earned her M.A. in Marriage and Family Therapy at Phillips Graduate Institute in 1993.
 She worked as an intern for California Family Counseling Center in Encino, before moving to Orange County, where she currently practices as a Licensed Psychotherapist in Orange, CA. at Center for Individual and Family Therapy.